This is a fable of blood and deceit—

 He flung Flick, and bingo!
 It laid the boy flat.

-Before returning to the love of his life
+Then served it up to the love of his life, stating,

 Thus, the moral of this story asserts: